-STATE DEPARTMENT - President Barack Obama has waived restrictions against providing military aid to six countries cited this year for using child soldiers.
+President Barack Obama has waived restrictions against providing military aid to six countries cited this year for using child soldiers.
 The countries, mostly in Africa, were among nine listed by the State Department in a June report on human trafficking.
-The waivers shield six countries from being fully subjected to penalties under the Child Soldiers Prevention Act, which requires the U.S. to cut off some forms of military assistance to offending countries.
-There is concern that the waivers send out the wrong message.
+The waivers shield six countries from being fully subjected to penalties under the Child Soldiers Prevention Act.
+As VOA State Department correspondent Pam Dockins reports, there is concern that the waivers send out the wrong message.

 This program will begin at